top of page

 Application

 Applications are accepted and reviewed on a rolling basis.
 To submit your application, use this form and upload your pdfs.
-The formatting of all documents should be in 11-point font, single-spaced, with minimum 0.5-inch margins. â€‹Note that after acceptance the processing time may take up to six months for international or non-resident visitors and up to two months for domestic visitors.
+The formatting of all documents should be in 11-point font, single-spaced, with minimum 0.5-inch margins. â€‹Note: The review process runs from three to four weeks.
+After acceptance, the processing time may take up to six months for international or non-resident visitors and up to two months for domestic visitors.
 Please consider this timing when submitting your application.

 Materials required for submission: